gulam101/Introduction-to-databases/README.md

 ### Description:

 This was a project designed to use SQL commands within C#.
-I managed to get three out of the four functions in CRUD to work.
-I had to do research in order to understand what the commands do.
+The point of this project was to learn how to store data into a database while using a Windows Standard Form application to store that data and retroeve it at any time.
+This project was also used for a game that would store user scores.

 ### What I learnt:
+- SQL Commands
+- How to connect to the local db on Windows
+- Docker
+- C# Classes
+- Try-catch statement
+- SQL Client connection

 ### Constraints:
+None.

 ### Improvements:
+None.